There are three prizes available: a first place prize, a second place prize, and a New Venture prize.

 This business plan competition is for any Team with a Startup Business that the Team has already started to build or intends to build within the next 12 months.
 A Startup Business is any proposed business or existing business, for-profit, not-for profit, or public benefit.
 A Startup Business is an independent venture in the seed, start-up or early stages; it cannot be venture-backed, although friends and family funding is acceptable.
 A Team must not have signed a financing term sheet with a fund or venture investor for its Startup Business.
 The competition is based upon the Business Plan for the Startup Business as presented by a Team in writing and orally.

 A Team consists of between two and six persons.
 Each member of a Team must be either an Eligible Law Student or an Eligible UCLA Team Member.
 Teams of three people or fewer must have at least one Eligible Law Student.
 Teams of four people or more must have at least two Eligible Law Students.

-An Eligible Law Student is: (a) a second or third-year student, currently enrolled in UCLA School of Law, in good standing, and eligible to graduate with a J.D. degree, an LLM degree or S.J.D. degree in May 2023 or May 2024; or (b) a graduate of UCLA School of Law who was awarded a J.D. degree, an LLM degree or S.J.D. degree in 2022.
+An Eligible Law Student is: (a) a second or third-year student, currently enrolled in UCLA School of Law, in good standing, and eligible to graduate with a J.D. degree, an LLM degree or S.J.D. degree in May 2024; or (b) a graduate of UCLA School of Law who was awarded a J.D. degree, an LLM degree or S.J.D. degree in 2023.

 A Team may not include any person who is neither an Eligible Law Student nor an Eligible UCLA Team Member.
 Eligibility rules will be strictly enforced.